akorn/tpmt/README.md

 It'll be based on `seccure`.

+No GUI is planned.

+Goals:

+ * it shouldn't get in the way;
+ * everyday tasks should be very simple;
+ * everything should be stored in text files for easy portability.

 ## How it'll work

  * A password "database" is backed by a subversion repository (or some other RCS, but initially I'm only going to support subversion).